George South

 George South (born September 7, 1962) is an American professional wrestler.
-In the course of his career, South has wrestled for professional wrestling promotions such as Jim Crockett Promotions, World Championship Wrestling and the World Wrestling Federation.
+In the course of his career, South has wrestled for professional wrestling promotions such as Jim Crockett Promotions, the National Wrestling Alliance, Smoky Mountain Wrestling, Juggalo Championship Wrestling, World Championship Wrestling and the World Wrestling Federation.

 Professional wrestling career

 Early career (1984–1985)

 South began wrestling in 1984, having his first match on December 26, 1984, in Championship Wrestling from Florida.
 Teaming with Mike Allen at a CWF TV taping, the rookie lost to the Pretty Young Things (Koko B Ware and Norvell Austin).
 South next appeared in Mid South Wrestling, teaming with Rocky King to take on Kamala in a two-on-one match on January 2, 1985, in Shreveport, Louisiana.